gvwilson/thirdbit/src/fiction/makers-return/index.md

 As another fireball burst from the tiger's tech the captain lunged forward and grabbed Sindy's arm.

-FIXME: why does Leung take her? something to do with Bravo

 "Hey!
 Let go!"
 Sindy yelled.
 The mayor swung her cane.
 Captain Leung blocked it with his arm and pointed a straightened finger.